CEED/libCEED/examples/petsc/README.md

 - `-test`              - Testing mode (do not print unless error is large)
 - `-benchmark`         - Benchmarking mode (prints benchmark statistics)

-### libCEED example to compute surface area using DMPlex - areaplex
+### libCEED examples to compute surface area using DMPlex - areacube and areasphere

-This example uses the mass matrix to compute the surface area of a cube, defined via DMPlex.
+These examples use the mass matrix to compute the surface area of a cube or a discrete cubed-sphere, defined via DMPlex.

-To build, run `make area`
+To build, run `make areacube` or `make areasphere`

-To run, `./area -ceed [ceed-resource] -petscspace_degree [degree]`
+To run, `./areacube -ceed [ceed-resource] -petscspace_degree [degree]`

+or

+`./areasphere -ceed [ceed-resource] -petscspace_degree [degree]`

 ### Command line arguments

-The following arguments can be specified for this example:
+The following arguments can be specified for these examples:

 - `-ceed`              - CEED resource specifier
 - `-petscspace_degree` - Polynomial degree of tensor product basis